A consistent graphic identity and writing style are essential for strengthening communication with the audiences of Harvey Mudd College.

 teaching and learning building

-The preferred way to refer to HMC's newest building, now under construction.
-Use initial caps on maps so as to coincide with other building names.
+The correct way to refer to HMC’s newest building, now under construction.
 When formally named, the building name will be capitalized.

 When the idea is added information, good but not essential, use “which” and commas.

 When the idea is essential to the sentence—helps identify the main idea–use “that” and no commas.

 Use lowercase “the” except in newspaper or book titles, except where the is the first word and designated by the publication as part of the title (e.g., Los Angeles Times, The New York Times).
 Another exception, The Claremont Colleges

 Unless referring to a proper name spelled “theatre”